djeada/Statistics-Notes/notes/basic_concepts/introduction_to_probability.md

 | 5 | (5,1)| (5,2)| (5,3)| (5,4)| (5,5)| (5,6)|
 | 6 | (6,1)| (6,2)| (6,3)| (6,4)| (6,5)| (6,6)|

-In this table, each pair of numbers represents the position of the two people at the table.
-For example, (1,1) means both are sitting in the first corner, (1,2) means the first person is in the first corner and the second person is in the second corner, and so on.
-The event "they sit in a corner" corresponds to the outcomes (1,1), (2,2), (3,3), and (4,4).
+For instance, (1,1) means both are in the first corner, and (1,2) means the first is in the first corner and the second in the second corner.

 ## Probability